-Although still in high school, Torin Yater-Wallace has mastered the halfpipe, and it’s up to the rest of the competition to keep up.
-With multiple X Games medals, this young gun has his eyes set on Sochi.
-(Getty Images/Agence Zoom/Alexis Boichard)
+At 18 years old, Torin Yater-Wallace has mastered the halfpipe and it’s up to the rest of the competition to keep up.
+With multiple X-Games medals and an Olympic appearance, this young gun’s talent is well beyond his years.
+(Getty Images/Cameron Spencer)

 The FIS World Cup series returns to the U.S. this year.
 Who will top the podium at Copper Mountain?
 (Photo: Sarah Brunson/U.S. Freeskiing)

 Maddie Bowman, David Wise, Torin Yater-Wallace and more will vie for spots on the Olympic Team in this year's Sprint U.S. Grand Prix series.